Educating Motorists, Pedestrians, and Kids

-Dedicated to Tia Townsend, Dedicated to Elijah Alvitre
+Dedicated to Tia Townsend, Owen Brezitski, Sierra Feaster, and Elijah Alvitre

 STOP!
-TAKE 3 TO SEE™ is a campaign designed to educate motorists about the correct way to observe STOP signs & Traffic Lights (especially when making righthand or lefthand turns) and to teach children how to safely cross the street.
-The steps are as follows:
+TAKE 3 TO SEE™ is a campaign designed to educate motorists about the correct way to observe stop signs and traffic lights (especially when making righthand or lefthand turns) and to teach children how to safely cross the street.
+See how below.

 How to Honor a Stop Sign

 - Look left.
 Look right.
-Look left again to make sure all is clear before proceeding.
+Then look left again to make sure all is clear before proceeding.

 - Look for pedestrians/bicyclists and wave them through until they are safely across the street before proceeding.

-2. Look - Make sure no one is in the crosswalk and, if turning left, that all oncoming traffic has cleared the intersection.
+- Look.
+Make sure no one is in the crosswalk and, if turning left, make sure all oncoming traffic has cleared the intersection.

 - Look for the nearest crosswalk if there is one.